vittorioPiotti/PathGraph-JavaFX/README.md

                 pg.newEdge("C", "A", 2, false);
         });

         /* 8.
-Add your custom logic
+Apply your custom logic

     }